COVERING THE DECK- REMOVING THE DIESEL TANK – MAST STEP REPAIR- REMOVING WINCHES & HANDRAILS

 We started building up a structure made of PVC hoses and plastic covers to keep the deck warm and dry during the winter months.
 This protection proved to be a very clever idea which enabled us to work on deck no matter what the weather conditions were.

-It tooks us approximately 5 days and it was ready just before the approach of the first serious depression.
-So the deck was protected for winter !
+It took us approximately 5 days to cover the whole boat.
+It was ready just on time, before the approach of the first serious depression.
+So the deck was well protected for winter !

 Next thing was to remove the diesel tank from the cockpit locker.
 The Contessa 32 forum was really helpfull on this .

-In order for this “miracle” to happen we had to cut off the small diesel gauge and that made all the difference.
+For this “miracle” to happen, we had to cut off the small diesel gauge which made all the difference.

-A major problem that we were facing was to remove the mast step.
-As we mentioned previously, the area around there was totally corroded and the screws holding the whole thing as well !
+One more problem that we were facing was to remove the mast step.
+As we mentioned previously, the area was totally corroded and the screws holding the whole step as well !

 Removing this copper rod was not a simple thing !